RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab12.md

 ```
 ![Deploy to Dev Pipeline](images/deploy_to_dev_pipeline_results.png)

-We can observe that the application is now running in the <user#>-dev project
+We can observe that the application is now running in the %username%-dev project

 # Conclusion